nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

+   1. Download the jar file `InSUREance.jar` and copy it into an empty folder.
-   1. Use the command `java -jar InSUREance.java` to launch the app
+   2. Use the command `java -jar InSUREance.jar` to launch the app.
-   2. Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   3. Expected: Shows the GUI with a set of sample contacts.
+The window size may not be optimal.

 1. Saving window preferences